awsdocs/amazon-vpc-user-guide/doc_source/VPC_IAM.md

 ### 1\.
 Managing a VPC<a name="managingvpciam"></a>

 The following policy grants users permission to create and manage your VPC\.
 You might attach this policy to a group of network administrators\.
-The `Action` element specifies the API actions related to VPCs, subnets, Internet gateways, customer gateways, virtual private gateways, VPN connections, route tables, Elastic IP addresses, security groups, network ACLs, and DHCP options sets\.
+The `Action` element specifies the API actions related to VPCs, subnets, Internet gateways, customer gateways, virtual private gateways, Site\-to\-Site VPN connections, route tables, Elastic IP addresses, security groups, network ACLs, and DHCP options sets\.
 The policy also allows the group to run, stop, start, and terminate instances\.
 It also allows the group to list Amazon EC2 resources\.

 The policy uses wildcards to specify all actions for each type of object \(for example, `*SecurityGroup*`\)\.
 Alternatively, you could list each action explicitly\.
 If you use the wildcards, be aware that if we add new actions whose names include any of the wildcarded strings in the policy, the policy would automatically grant the group access to those new actions\.